Tubbles/Panasonic.lplib/README.md

 Parts by Panasonic.

-Inofficial library, not endorsed by Panasonic.
+Unofficial library, not endorsed by Panasonic.

 ## License